The FPLE response, in printed form, is 35 pages long. Click here for a pdf file provided by FPL.

 Response:

-FPLE estimates that the project will emit the following quantities of emissions:
+FPLE estimates that the project will emit the following quantities

 Reactive Organic Gases (ROG) – 30 tons per year